Chapter 14.07

 F. Golf Courses.
 Golf course operations proposed in or adjacent to a critical aquifer recharge area shall be subject to a golf course maintenance plan using best management practices to protect groundwater quality.
 The plan shall detail the proposed use of fertilizers, herbicides, pesticides, fungicides, or other maintenance agents, with projected application methods, schedules and measures to prevent pollution of groundwater.

 G. Commercial Vehicle Repair and Servicing.
 Commercial vehicle repair and servicing must be conducted over impermeable pads and within a covered structure capable of withstanding normally expected weather conditions.
 Chemicals used in the process of vehicle repair and servicing must be stored in a manner that protects them from weather and provides containment should leaks occur.
-Proper capture and treatment of runoff per the King County Surface Water Design Manual, 2016, or as revised, should occur prior to discharge either off site or into infiltration systems.
+Proper capture and treatment of runoff per the current edition of the King County Surface Water Design Manual, or as revised, should occur prior to discharge either off site or into infiltration systems.

 H. The uses listed in the table below shall be conditioned in accordance with the applicable state and federal regulations as necessary to protect critical aquifer recharge areas: